textmate/ruby.tmbundle/Support/help/help.markdown

 ## RuboCop Version

 Which version of [RuboCop][] “Reformat Document” uses depends on your environment.
-The command will try the options below in the given order:
+The command will try the options below in the given order.

 1. The value of the command specified via `TM_RUBOCOP`.
-2. A executable version of RuboCop accessible via `bin/rubocop`
+2. An executable version of RuboCop accessible via `bin/rubocop`.
 3. The version of `rubocop` installed via [Bundler][].
 4. Any other version of `rubocop` accessible via,
    - `/usr/local/bin/rubocop`,
    - `$HOME/.rbenv/shims/rubocop`
    - or the locations in your `PATH`.

- “Reformat Document” prefers [RVM][] install location of `rubocop` for all of the applicable options above.
+ “Reformat Document” prefers [RVM][] install locations of `rubocop` for all of the applicable options above.

 [Bundler]: https://bundler.io
 [RVM]: https://rvm.io